blmoistawinde/fense/README.md

 Online demo avaliable at https://share.streamlit.io/blmoistawinde/fense/main/streamlit_demo/app.py .

-To get the dataset and the code to reproduce, please refer to the [experiment-code](https://github.com/blmoistawinde/fense/tree/experiment-code) branch.
+To get the dataset (AudioCaps-Eval and Clotho-Eval) and the code to reproduce, please refer to the [experiment-code](https://github.com/blmoistawinde/fense/tree/experiment-code) branch.

 ## Installation